Star City Brewers Guild Bylaws

 a) The Star City Brewers’ Guild will have quarterly homebrew competitions between its members, occurring in March, June, September, and December of each year.
 The styles for each competition will be determined by vote of club membership at the November meeting of the preceding year.
 Prior to the November meeting, each member will submit his/her 4 choices of the BJCP main categories.
 At the November meeting, club members will vote on the subcategories of each of the top 4 main styles.

 d) The BJCP (Beer Judge Certification Program) score sheet and style guidelines will be used for judging and scoring each beer entry.
 Participants may only submit one entry per quarterly competition.
 When the number of entries submitted makes a single table of judges per style impractical, multiple sub-tables will be used.
 Each judge will fill out the score sheet and the judges at the sub-table will determine a composite score for the entry.
 If there are multiple sub-tables, each sub-table will select an entry or entries to be judged in a final round.
 The judges in the final round will determine 1st, 2nd, and 3rd place and the members will receive an award or trophy accordingly.
+These members will also receive the following point additions to their composite scores: 3 points for 1st place, 2 points for 2nd place, and 1 point for 3rd place.
 The composite score for each entrant will be tallied and tracked throughout the year.
 At the end of the year, the member with the highest cumulative score will be named Brewer of the Year, and his/her name will be added to the guild plaque.

 These By-Laws may be altered, amended, or repealed, and new By-Laws may be adopted by the club membership at a regular or special meeting.
 One month’s notice is required prior to the vote.